What Is Tax Avoidance?

 “Common tax avoidance strategies include donating appreciated assets instead of cash, Section 179 expense for business equipment purchases, and Roth conversions to pay taxes in years when your income is lower,” said Jacob T. Rothman, a financial advisor at Rothman Investment Management.

-Some examples of tax avoidance are:
+Some common examples of tax avoidance are:

 • Claiming the child tax credit